 Wait times at larger hospitals can be very long.
 Patients often wait for hours in the waiting room before ever being seen by a physician.
 The average decision time to ‘admit’ patients who need to stay in the hospital is close to four hours, and these patients are often waiting for more than six hours before being taken to a hospital room.

 Patients at The Colony ER Hospital have a very different experience.
 Check-in takes 2-3 minutes, and you’ll be brought to a private room and seen by a doctor immediately.

 Patients needing to stay in the hospital are moved to their observation or inpatient room within minutes after the decision is made.

 3. Super kid-friendly.

 We designed the animal-themed pediatric room to be a place where kids will feel reassured and unafraid.
 The comforting and warm atmosphere has a fun bedroom feel that helps kids feel more like they are visiting a friend’s home rather than a hospital Emergency Room.

 Along with activities to help keep them distracted, our friendly physicians and nurses are Moms and Dads too and will help put your little one at ease.

 4. Concierge medicine.

-We accept all major commercial insurance plans and honor all in-network rates for medical emergencies.
-Our healthcare rates are comparable to larger hospital facilities.
-We also offer flexible payment options.
-We understand that the medical billing process can be confusing.
-That’s why we’re partnered with Tyvan Billing and their dedicated patient advocate team to make sure you understand the items on your bill and to see that any concerns you have are immediately addressed.
+They understand that the medical billing process can be confusing.
+That’s why they’re partnered with Tyvan Billing and their dedicated patient advocate team to make sure you understand the items on your bill and to see that any concerns you have are immediately addressed.